shreyaa2910/MachineLearning-mini-project/README.md

 ## 6. 🧾 Conclusion

-This project's key finding is a validation of the effectiveness of classical models.
-A meticulously configured Logistic Regression model, leveraging TF-IDF features, was found to be the optimal choice.
-It not only outperformed a Bi-LSTM and a suboptimally-tuned DistilBERT architecture but also demonstrated orders-of-magnitude faster training and deployment.
-Although transformer models, like DistilBERT, represent the cutting edge of NLP, this experiment underscores the fact that achieving state-of-the-art results is contingent upon extensive and meticulous hyperparameter optimization.
-In its absence, strong classical baselines often retain their competitive edge due to their inherent efficiency and high effectiveness in many text classification scenarios
+The main finding of this project is the approval of the validity of classical models.
+The best option turned out to be a carefully-tuned Logistic Regression model, which makes use of TF-IDF features.
+Not only did it outperform a Bi-LSTM and a suboptimally-tuned DistilBERT architecture, but also it had orders-of-magnitudes faster training and deployment.
+Even though transformer models, such as DistilBERT, are the state-of-the-art in NLP, this experiment highlights the fact that to be able to achieve state-of-the-art results, careful, and thorough hyperparameter optimization is essential.
+Without it, powerful classical baselines will still have competitive advantage as their efficiency and high effectiveness in most of the text classification cases can be inbuilt.

-> ⚡ *Takeaway:* A well-designed baseline can beat complex architectures when implemented and optimized efficiently.
+> ⚡ *Takeaway:* Well-designed baselines can be used in complex architectures to succeed when done and optimised.

 ---